ifandelse/machina.js/README.md

 * The `initialize` call will now receive the arguments passed to the constructor (see [this issue](https://github.com/ifandelse/machina.js/issues/11)).
 * **The commonjs/node.s wrapper now returns a factory, to which you must pass dependencies (underscore, in this case).
 This is a breaking API change**
 * The build process now outputs one module that can be used as a commonjs, AMD or standard client lib.

+### v0.3.3

+* State handlers can optionally return a string value of the state to which you want to transition.
+* Transition events now include an `action` member which contains the "state.handler" value (string) indicating the current action which caused the transition.
+* Updated license info (still MIT, GPL >= 2.0)
+* Removed deprecated anvil dependency references